surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

+* fix correcting that: It has ended. ... and we were there. (+add back to demo)

 * consider fixing that: - dashes at the beginning of the sentence

 * non-breaking space between currency and number